FarhaShaad/Portfolio/README.md

 Visualization & Reporting: Dashboard-ready plots and business-oriented summaries

 📌 Featured Projects:
-Cryptocurrency Sentiment Analysis: Studied how emotions like fear and greed influence trading behavior.
+Trader Performance Analysis: Studied how emotions like fear and greed influence trading behavior.

 Fake News Detection: Developed an NLP model using Word2Vec and Logistic Regression to detect misinformation.